wujm424606/ComfyUi-Ollama-YN/README.md

 ![image](https://github.com/wujm424606/ComfyUi-Ollama-YN/assets/38379474/7fe2a2b8-2b00-4388-becc-4646dca849c6)

 The default modle is llava model.
-If you have a better model, you can change the model.
+If you have a better model, you can change the model by changing the model name